hllywdunddnnpnt/web-mexican-sun/README.md

 4. Call the Required *methods*.

 	*Note: All propteries must be set before calling methods, as the methods need to use the properties
-	Note: The first param in the "webms_build" references the id of the div tag that you added to your html page*
+	Note: The first param in the "webms_build" references the id of the div tag that you added to your html page
+	Note: The "webms_build" method is commented out, as we don't want to call it just yet*

 **FILE: *main.js***
 ```JAVASCRIPT